 Graeser Park features one of only two 1939 WPA-built ‘beehive fireplaces’ in the U.S. Located in Robbinsdale MN, it’s the only beehive in its original location.

-For the first time in 80 years, there is hope this park will be saved.
+For the first time in 80+ years, there is real hope this park will be saved.

 We support local and national efforts to restore and preserve this rare Lilac Way ‘parkitecture’.
-What would Nichols do?
+Map to Graeser Park.

 MnDOT and the National Park Service can document only two beehive-shaped fireplaces remaining in the U.S.—Graeser Park, and Lilac Park in St. Louis Park, MN.